jerbob92/wazero-emscripten-embind/README.md

 ## What does Embind do?

-[Embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) allows developers to write C++ code and directly interact with the code from JS.
+[Embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) allows developers to write C++ code and directly interact with that code from Javascript in the browser.
+It also allows to call Javascript methods directly from C++.

 This is done by registering enums, functions, classes, arrays, objects, vectors and maps from C++.
 When the compiled WebAssembly initializes, it will register all those types in the host using host function calls.